sfreytag/laravel-vite-pwa/README.md

 npm run pwa-icons
 ```

-This generates a set of icons defined by the minimal preset described [here](https://vite-pwa-org.netlify.app/assets-generator/cli.html#presets) which matches up pretty well with this [detailed blog post about favicons](https://dev.to/masakudamatsu/favicon-nightmare-how-to-maintain-sanity-3al7).
+This generates a set of icons defined by the minimal preset described [here](https://vite-pwa-org.netlify.app/assets-generator/cli.html#presets).

 They are automatically packaged in the public folder so they are web readable.
 They are also included in this repo so this process only needs repeating if you change the the canonical favicon.svg icon.

 ## Screenshot

-This screenshot demonstrates the useful features of vite-pwa within Laravel:
+This screenshot demonstrates the useful features of `vite-plugin-pwa` within Laravel:

 ![image](https://github.com/sfreytag/laravel-vite-pwa/assets/1155275/f98383dd-93e8-4d6d-abb0-06a6ddd55022)